IceWhaleTech/CasaOS-i18n/README.md

 ```

 The back-end folder holds the language files of the CasaOS back-end project.
-The front-end folder holds the language files of the CasaOS UI project.
+~~The front-end folder holds the language files of the CasaOS UI project.~~

-Copy the en_us.js (front-end) or en_us.json (back-end) to a new file named de_de.js (front-end) or de_de.json (back-end).
+Copy en_us.json (back-end) to a new file named de_de.json (back-end).
 Then update the translation.

 ## Acknowledgements